crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

 See Figure 1-2 Phases of ethical hacking (Walker, 2012, p.
 8).

 <figure><img src="../../.gitbook/assets/image (1) (1) (1).png" alt="EC-Council-Phases-Ethical-Hacking"><figcaption><p>Figure 1-2 Phases of ethical hacking (Walker, 2012, p.
 8)</p></figcaption></figure>

+For the purposes of this section, ethical hacking refers to the overarching process of preparing for, performing a test, and reporting

 ### Reconnaissance